 PhD, FRCS(OMFS), MRCS(Eng), FDSRCS(Eng), MBBS, BDS

-A quite personal area of medicine, where Mr Shakib’s ability to build relationships with patients is helpful.
+A quite personal area of medicine, where Professor Shakib’s ability to build relationships with patients is helpful.
 As is his extensive experience in maxillofacial surgery, for those he treats and for his profession.

-Involvement in research over two decades has seen Mr Shakib receive a number of awards, including twice winning the Paul Toller Research Prize, from The British Association of Oral & Maxillofacial Surgeons.
+Involvement in research over two decades has seen Professor Shakib receive a number of awards, including twice winning the Paul Toller Research Prize, from The British Association of Oral & Maxillofacial Surgeons.

 Sharing knowledge and supporting colleagues is important to him.
 He is a teacher and mentor for trainee specialists, a welcome presenter at medical conferences and has published a number of papers in scientific journals.